 Joseph Kauffman was born in Oakland, California.
 He began studying the violin when he was five with Dejin Sun, and later with Yayoi Numazawa of the Philadelphia Orchestra.
 During the summers, Joseph participated in international music festivals such as Interlochen, Luzerne, Music in the Mountains, Kinhaven, and Recontres Musicales International des Graves, and the Mozarteum Festival where he worked with many fine musicians and teachers.

 Joseph graduated from the Pennsylvania State University in 2008 with a BM in Violin Performance, and was honored to receive the Creative Achievement Award given out to one exceptional student.
 Joseph was a winner of the Beene, Kroulik, and Brewster competitions in Pennsylvania, and in 2008, received first prize in the PSU Philharmonic Concerto Competition where he performed the Sibelius Violin Concerto.
 He returns to Penn State every summer for the Penn’s Woods Music Festival under the direction of Maestro Gerardo Edelstein.
-He joined the Philadelphia Chamber Orchestra in 2014 as a principal violist and often serves as concertmaster for Temple Orchestra in opera and symphonic performances.
+He joined the 2014 US tour of Philadelphia Chamber Orchestra as a principal violist and often serves as concertmaster for Temple Orchestra in opera and symphonic performances.

 Greg StrohmanGreg currently serves as a contributing faculty member in music at Dickinson College in Carlisle, PA.
 He earned his Doctor of Musical Arts degree from the Boyer College of Music and Dance at Temple University in 2014.
 He also holds a Master of Music degree from Temple and a Bachelor of Arts degree from Lebanon Valley College.